-Coca-Cola is history’s greatest example of brand awareness, and for good reason.
+Coca-Cola is history’s greatest example of brand awareness.
 Whether or not you even like the stuff, chances are you know exactly how Coca-Cola’s logo looks, how it’s glass bottle is shaped, and that it’s the preferred drink of Santa Claus.

-All that said, Coca-Cola might not be our best brand awareness role model.
+All that said, Coca-Cola might not be the best branding role model.
 For starters, the company has been around for 125 years.
 And it’s worth $190 billion.
 And according to LinkedIn, it has more than 63,000 employees.

 Those are three things that you and your online store won’t have.
 At least not this quarter.

-So let’s take a deep dive into brand awareness, ecommerce store style.
+So let’s take a deep dive into branding, ecommerce store style.

-- Next, we’ll look at how to make noise once you decide what brand awareness means to your business.
+- Next, we’ll look at how to make noise once you decide what branding means to your business.

-- Then we’ll wrap up by going over some actionable tips that ecommerce stores like yours can take to cultivate brand awareness.
+- Then we’ll wrap up by going over some actionable tips that ecommerce stores like yours can take to increase brand advocacy.

 The whole time, we’ll study examples of how businesses — businesses like yours, not business like like Coca-Cola — have made brand awareness come to life.